yuvalmGS/gigaspaces-wiki-jekyll/sbp/scaling-agent.markdown

 {% tip %}
-See the [Mule ESB Example|Mule ESB Example#Scale Dynamically] for an advanced usage of the Administration and Monitoring API
+See the depanlinkMule ESB Exampletengahlink./mule-esb-example.html#Scale Dynamicallybelakanglink for an advanced usage of the Administration and Monitoring API
 {% endtip %}